 As the community capital movement gains traction, each of us has a role to play-which carries with it a certain level of responsibility.
 Community development organizations should share this field guide with their colleagues, inform business owners in their community, and add value to the larger conversation and ecosystem around the state by sharing their expertise, asking thoughtful questions and telling the stories of success and lessons learned.

 APPENDIX A: Resource Sites and Citations

 Regulation resources

-Michigan registered portals LARA's handout on registration options in Michigan LARA webinars on raising capital in Michigan FINRA registered portals
+Michigan registered portals

+LARA's handout on registration options in Michigan

+FINRA registered portals

 Offering resources